untoor/Ruutu-lataaja/README.md

 - Open and start program when windows asks it.
 - After opening, copy video-address and paste it to program, after that press Enter.
 If something went wrong, you see error message.
 - Give name to your video, don't use scandinavian vowels, after download is ready, you can change the name whatever you like.
 Then press Enter and  download starts.
 - After download is ready, there comes question that do you want to download new video or not.
 If not, window closes.
-Downloaded video hang same place were we moved Ruutu 1.0.8-folder, "C:\Users\USERNAME\video_name.mp4"
+Downloaded video hang same place were we moved Ruutu X.X.X-folder, "C:\Users\USERNAME\video_name.mp4"